Mari Kramer - Assistant Tribal Forester/Engineer

 Natural Resources is responsible for the maintenance and issuance of hunting, fishing and shellfish tags to enrolled tribal members.
 We also maintain the tribal hatchery grounds and tribal fishing sites.
 Annually the tribe is provided an allocation of subsistence salmon which is distributed to the membership, typically in late spring or early summer.
 The tribe also receives illegal game from the Oregon State Police to process and distribute to tribal members in need.

-MAPS to Cultural Fishing Sites
+CLICK below for MAPS to the Cultural Fishing Sites

 Hunting/Fishing Tag Rules